savochkin/PokerHandKata/README.md

 - ✅ Business rules are explicit and testable

 **Understanding Check:**
-1. Why does `Hand.java` have no Spring annotations?
-2. What would happen if we needed to change from Spring to Quarkus?
+1. Would the domain model be affected if we need to migrate from Spring to Quarkus?
-3. Can you test `Hand.compare()` without starting Spring?
+2. Can you test the comparison logic without starting Spring?
+3. Check if a database is used to test the domain service implementing the business requirement that every comparison should be saved in history?
+4. What would happen if we decide to store the history in a different database?
+Would we need to change any tests?
+Would we need to change the domain service?
+5. Notice that the HandComparisonService does not depend on the real database.
+How was this achieved?
+6. Explain how the dependency inversion works here for HandComparisonService and the actual DB used in the app?

 ---